graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ```

-The `confluent_kafka_consumer_performance()` function is just a wrapper for the consumer, which iterates through the required number of batches, and with each iteration opens a new Bolt session and transaction, and passes the batch list as a parameter to the update query.
+The `confluent_kafka_consumer_performance()` function is a wrapper for the consumer, which iterates through the required number of batches.
+With each iteration, it opens a new Bolt transaction, and passes the batch list as a parameter to the update query.
 We UNWIND the list as rows, and then use the indexed ids to efficiently MATCH and MERGE for the cartesian updates.
 The Bolt transaction is committed, and the result consumed (and in case you were wondering, the UNWIND list  as a passed parameter is a neat trick from Michael Hunger).

 Once all the batches are consumed, the consumer is closed and the throughput computed.

 ```
 def confluent_kafka_consumer_performance():

     topic = kafka_topic
     msg_consumed_count = 0
-    batch_size = 10000
+    batch_size = 50000
     batch_list = []
     nodes = 0
     rels = 0